bahrus/billboard-charts/README.md

 A similar approach is taken for resolving the other two dependencies:  billboard.js and d3.js.
 The code first checks to make sure that d3 and billboard.js aren't already loaded.
 In the case of d3, this is a scenario likely to be encountered.
 For each library that is found not to already be loaded,  _billboard-charts_ uses document.currentScript, combined with the values of properties d3Path and billboardLibPath to calculate the expected location of these resources.

-In addition to being able to specify the location of each of these three resources individually via properties _d3Path_, _billboardLibPath_ and _cssPath_, you can, primarily for purposes of IE11, specify the root url for the folder containing all three of these resources, using property _baseUrlPath_.
-By default, _baseUrlPath_ = '/bower_components/'.

 In the demo of this component, we chose to specify the path for all three files explictly.
-This was necessitated by the fact that the webcomponents.org site seems to produce unexpected results when loading resources dynamically.
 The explicit references in the demo are as follows:

 ```html
 <billboard-charts id="bc" publish data="[[example1]]" selected-element ="{{selectedDataPoint}}"